The Alton Gift: Book Two

 Jeram, a man living in a small village, begins to suffer Threshold Sickness.
 His family takes him to Neskaya Tower, where the keeper, Silvana, and her underkeeper, Illona, identifies him as a Terran.
 As he recovers his memories, he realizes that he participated in the battle on the Old North Road.
 Now self-identifying as Darkovan, he decides he must seek forgiveness from the Comyn Council.
 Silvana arranges a meeting between Jeram and Lew Alton, which proves healing for both men.
 Lew observes that Silvana has the Hastur gift (living matrix).
 He believes that she may be Kierestelli, the daughter of Regis Hastur entrusted for protection to the Chieri in Hastur Lord.

 Domenic arrives at Neskaya and reunites with Illona Rider.
 He realizes that he loves Illona far more than he does Alanna, despite his promise.
 He accompanies Lew, Jeram, and Illona back to Thendara.
-Illona tells Domenic that she accepts the nature of their relationship – that she realizes they can never marry.
+Illona tells Domenic that she accepts the nature of their relationship and realizes they can never marry.

 They encounter a man who appears to be suffering from Trailmen's Fever (from The Planet Savers), which all believe to have been wiped out over 40 years prior.